-Hamstring tendinopathy is a common overuse injury for middle- and long-distance runners.
+Hamstring tendinopathy is a uncommon overuse injury for both middle and long distance runners.
+Many people report that you’re likely to experience thigh pain and deep buttock pain.
 Massage therapy is one of many treatments used to ease pain and rehabilitate your tendons.
 However, there have been few studies on its effectiveness.
 Those studies that have evaluated massage noted little benefit to massage over other types of rehabilitative treatment, according to a review of tendinopathy treatment published in the Clinical Orthopaedics and Related Research journal.

 The most common type of massage used to treat hamstring tendinopathy is deep tissue massage.
 This type of massage uses deep pressure to target and release chronically tense areas in the deepest layers of your muscle tissue.
 Deep tissue massage is frequently used for injury recovery and the management of chronic pain.
 Though widely recommended by sports physical therapists and popular among athletes, there is little evidence of its efficacy.